If you’re an IT professional in the healthcare industry, you’ve got more than your fair share of challenges.

 And a Deloitte survey showed that physicians expect to push interoperability even further.
 They see electronic health record (EHR) interoperability becoming a standard practice in care delivery over the next decade, and not just for hospital systems.

-Doctors expect it interoperability to include patient health data from wearable devices and consumer apps.
+Doctors expect interoperability to include patient health data from wearable devices and consumer apps.
 That’s a lot of data flowing into your system, adding to the already massive amount of information you’re currently dealing with.

 According to a report by Healthbox, Healthcare’s big data can be boiled down to four principal “Vs”—Volume, Velocity, Variety, and Validity.